Skip to content

 Low-latency real-time streaming TTS via WebSocket with Aura 2 voices.

-import { DeepgramTTS } from '@lukeocodes/composite-voice';
+import { DeepgramTTS } from 'composite-voice';

 const tts = new DeepgramTTS({